Superposition theorem for flexible grids: EST for line disconnections

 Let's first consider the restricted topological changes case of line disconnections $o \in O$.
-We depart from a reference topology in which those lines are connected $\Tau^{ref}_C$ and reach a topology $\Tau^{tgt}_{O}$ with all lines disconnected.
-The proposed extended ST in this case has been already indirectly demonstrated in Generalize LODF paper \cite{guler2007generalized}.
-Indeed they compute multi-outage power flow solving a linear system of LODF, which is composed of reference and unitary outage power flow states.
-However our new demonstration from scratch here will pave the way for the next demonstrations too.
+We depart from a reference topology in which these lines are connected \textbf{$\Tau^{ref}=\Tau_R$} and reach a topology \textbf{$\Tau^{tgt}=\Tau_O$} with all lines disconnected $o \in O$.
+The proposed EST in this case has already been indirectly demonstrated in the Generalize LODF paper \cite{guler2007generalized}.
+Indeed, they compute multi-outage power flow solving a linear system of LODF, which is composed of reference and unitary outage power flow states.